 The film relates character psychology to a landscape that becomes the stage for some highly theatricalized spectacle.
 When Terrill’s foreman, Leech (Charlton Heston), finally goads Jim into a fistfight to settle their squabbles, they do so with miles of mountain ranges and desert land as the backdrop.
 Wyler frames almost the entire event in extreme wide shots, reducing these otherwise towering men to the size of insects, conceiving a hilarious visual metaphor to accentuate Leech having made, as the Southern phrase goes, “a mountain out of a molehill.”
 Bruised and battered, Jim stares down an equally thumped Leech and utters, “What did we prove?”
 It’s one of the most satisfyingly homoerotic anti-climaxes to a dick-measuring contest in the entire western genre.
 Although The Best Years of Our Lives remains Wyler’s most essential assessment of the American psyche, The Big Country is stunning for how it meshes the intimate strife of a particularly white American stripe of self-resentment with the epic vista of Technirama Technicolor.

-Kino Lorber’s Blu-ray transfer of The Big Country highlights the film’s extensive use of deep focus in wide shots to an extent that previous home-video releases of Wyler’s classic haven’t.
+Kino Lorber’s Blu-ray transfer of The Big Country highlights the film’s extensive use of deep focus in wide shots to an extent that previous home-video releases of William Wyler’s classic haven’t.
 The result is nothing short of remarkable.
 Early scenes of McKay’s arrival are best at highlighting the depth of field, with figures moving in a multitude of directions behind the action in the foreground, all in sharp focus.
 Colors are roundly crisp and robust, without any blurring or bleeding effects.
 The precision is especially evident in the fistfight between McKay and Leech, as the smallest pieces of dirt and rock are rendered in full, breathtaking view.
 There are, though, sporadic white or black specks of debris on the otherwise stellar image; if anything, though, this is evidence that the grain and emulsion are still present in the image and that they haven’t been tampered with or reduced by digital combing.
 The two-channel DTS-HD audio track is lossless and seamless, at its best when bellowing Jerome Moross’s memorable score.
 Dialogue is mixed at an appropriate level, as are sound effects.

 On his feature commentary track, historian Sir Christopher Frayling brings his usual acumen to the film’s production, themes, and critical reception.
 Those familiar with Frayling’s excellent commentaries on releases for Sergio Leone’s films will find his musings to be of equal quality here, particularly in discussions of image construction and how The Big Country fits within the scope and history of other revisionist westerns.
-Equally useful for Wyler fans or historians is a one-hour biographical episode of American Masters from 1986 titled "Directed by William Wyler."
+Equally useful for William Wyler fans or historians is a one-hour biographical episode of American Masters from 1986 titled "Directed by William Wyler."
 Tons of famous faces offer their perspective on Wyler, from Bette Davis to Barbra Streisand.
 Wyler himself speaks at length about his own career, having given the on-camera interview just three days before he died of a heart attack.
-Also included are outtakes from the documentary, with Peck, Heston, and Billy Wilder offering more recollections of their work and collaboration with Wyler.
+Also included are outtakes from the documentary, with Gregory Peck, Charlton Heston, and Billy Wilder offering more recollections of their work and collaboration with Wyler.

 The remaining supplements are enjoyable, if inessential when stacked against the commentary and documentary.
 Three separate extras offer interviews with members of Peck, Heston, and Wyler’s families, respectively, which delve into each of their personal remembrances.
 Writer-director Larry Cohen chimes in for a brief appreciation of Chuck Connors, arguing that the actor could have beaten Clint Eastwood to the punch as the ’60s bad boy of westerns had he linked up with the right filmmaker rather than starring in five seasons of The Rifleman from 1958 to 1963.
 "Fun in the Country" is a brief featurette produced during the film’s production, composed almost entirely of on-set footage.
 Additionally, there’s a roll call of original promotional materials, including image galleries, a theatrical trailer, and a TV spot.